 Sometimes, a single broken plug-in may slow down your entire Mac.
 So, you may check your Mac for such invisible items like app leftovers, shadow apps, system junk, etc.

-Download a free version of CleanMyMac X — a popular problem-fixer program for Mac.
-It’s a paid app, but it has lots of free tools to investigate what could be wrong with your Ventura-running Mac.
+Download CleanMyMac— it’s a popular problem-fixer program for Mac.
+You can test all the tools for free to investigate what could be wrong with your Ventura-running Mac.

 Find out what Mac you have